 Even as many as 60% of married people admit to obsessing over an ex from time to time.
 They may focus on the good parts (and forget about the bad parts) of the relationship, especially when there is stress in their marriage.
 This is why reconnecting with an ex can be detrimental to a marriage.

-images (3)Perhaps the best way to get over your ex is to ignore social media for a while.
+Perhaps the best way to get over your ex is to ignore social media for a while.
 Spend some time in the real world.
-Go take a walk, sign up for a class, or get back into an old hobby you’ve been neglecting when you get the urge to go online and see what they’ve been up to.
+Take a walk, sign up for a class, or get back into an old hobby you’ve neglected when you go online and see what they’ve been up to.
 Let time pass and get over the worst part of the pain.
 Then make rational decisions about what needs to go and what needs to stay.